RohaanJohn/RohaanJohn/README.md

 The link to the website: https://parkzyapi.up.railway.app/accounts/predict

-## - 7.
-AIPoems
+## - 4.
+PlotIt
-In this web app a user can input a theme and then a poem is generated based on the theme and an image as well.
-The story is generated using ChatGPT and image is generated using DallE.
+A Data Analysis Project powered by python's own Matplotlib library.

-The link to the website: https://aipoems.up.railway.app
+The link to the website: https://plotit.up.railway.app

-Keep Exploring!

 ## - 8.
 ChadBot
 ChadBot is a discord bot which is mainly built as a way to interact with APIs from discord.
 Currently it uses: Zenquote api to send a quote, API Ninjas api to send a fact, ChatGPT api to chat and generate poems/stories and DallE api to generate images.